-Surface water run-off and discharges from the Proposed Development will drain to the Baldonnell Stream via attenuation ponds located on the Proposed Development site.
-These waters will eventually drain to Dublin Bay via the Griffeen River and the River Liffey.
-Foul waters from the Proposed Development will be minimal and will be discharged to Ringsend WWTP for treatment, via the existing foul water drainage network, prior to discharge into the Liffey Estuary/Dublin Bay.
-Therefore, the Zone of Influence (ZoI) of potential effects on water quality from the Proposed Development could extend to Dublin Bay.
+Surface water run-off and discharges from the Proposed Development will drain to the existing local surface water drainage network on Peamount Road (R120) and the former Nangor Road (R134).
+Foul waters from the Proposed Development will be discharged to Ringsend WWTP for treatment, via the existing foul water drainage network, prior to discharge into the Liffey Estuary/Dublin Bay.
+Therefore, the Zone of Influence (ZoI) of potential effects on water quality from the Proposed Development could extend to habitats that occur below the high tide line and fauna that use intertidal and marine habitats within Dublin Bay.